sebsowter/phaser-webpack/README.md

-# Phaser 3 Webpack 5 Boilerplate
+# Phaser 3 Webpack 5 Minimal Boilerplate

 Get up and running with Phaser 3 using TypeScript or JavaScript ES6.

 This Webpack setup takes care of your code bundling and local development server.

-Included are some handy class files, extending Phaser 3's Scene and Sprite base classes.
+Included are some handy demonstration files:

+- `Inputs` class for handling gamepad and keyboard inputs
+- A `Player` class demonstrating character movement and state management
+- A basic tilemap created using [Tiled](https://www.mapeditor.org/)

 [View the demo](https://sebsowter.github.io/phaser-webpack/)